-To celebrate the day, I thought I'd share one of my favourite easy, but also special and delicious treats.
-It's a lovely way to treat Mom today or any day you'd like to make her to feel special :)
+I thought I'd share one of my favourite easy, but also special and delicious treats - this lovely blackberry Dutch Baby.
+It's a lovely way to make any day special :)

 There is not a single bowl needed here.
 The simple Dutch baby batter is mixed up in a blender.
 The fruit is roasted in the same skillet that the Dutch baby will cook in.
 And the whole thing is ready is just a bit over 30 minutes.

 Enjoy this warm, fruit filled skillet for breakfast or brunch or top it with a few scoops of vanilla ice cream and enjoy it as a warm dessert.